divinity-m/Anti-Gravity/dev_logs.md

 The obtainment logic for picking up keys in levels was still incomeplete and the grey key on level 8 wasn't positioned properly so I had to finish that up.
 I also made the logic for picking up keys in the menu via clicking them.

 ### Things Added:
- - Keys in levels which unlock player skins
+ - Keys for unlocking player skins